FyonnaBoateng/DataPortfolio/content/home/hero.md

 I have a developing interest in the relationship between social sciences and data science/analytics.
 This portfolio will document my progress as I teach myself Python, SQL, and LaTeX .I will more specifically focus on learning how to use Python to analyse data, and potentially learn basic machine learning (ML).

-It is with this knowledge that I hope I am able to be a researcher in the interdisciplinary field of computational social science (CSS).

 Thanks so much for visiting and I hope that my site is enjoyable to visit.
+This entire site is designed using my GitHub, which is always a challenge.

+Feedback is always appreciated.

+<a href="#" class="button big"> Yell at me! (https://www.linkedin.com/in/fyonna/)</a>

 Fy